 The area of skin will be cleaned and the anesthesia will be applied.
-The doctor will use a motorized tool with a wheel or brush.
+A motorized tool with a wheel or brush will be used.
 The tool with be passed over the skin.
 Each pass will remove a certain amount of skin.
-The doctor will continue until the damaged area is level with the rest of the skin.
+The process will continue until the damaged area is level with the rest of the skin.

 An ointment or dressing will be applied to the area.